Frankenstein: Films, plays, television and comic books

 In 1910, Edison Studios released the first motion-picture adaptation of Shelley's story.

 The 1931 film, with Boris Karloff playing the monster, is considered the most well-known portrayal of Frankenstein.
 The Hammer Horror films focused on the character of Dr Frankenstein (played by Peter Cushing in six films beginning with the 1957 film) rather than his monster.

 In December 1945, the Gilberton Company issued a comic book version of Frankenstein as No. 26 in its long-running Classics Illustrated series, with illustrations by Robert Hayward Webb and Ann Brewster.
-The title went through nineteen printings between 1945 and 1971 and has been praised by comics historian Mike Benton as "probably the most faithful adaptation of the original novel -- movies included."
+The title went through nineteen printings between 1945 and 1971, and has been praised by comics historian Mike Benton as "probably the most faithful adaptation of the original novel -- movies included."

-Manga artist and writer Junji Ito, best known for his horror work. published a comics adaptation of Frankenstein.
-This won an Eisner Award in 2019 for “Best Adaptation from Another Medium.”
+Manga artist and writer Junji Ito, best known for his horror work, published a comics adaptation of Frankenstein, which won an Eisner Award in 2019 for "Best Adaptation from Another Medium."